 The following week as part of the peer-to-peer requirement in all UoPeople courses, students anonymously receive copies of the previous week's assignments submitted by other students in the course, and students then complete three peer assessments according to the calibrated guidelines found in the feedback section of the Assessment Form.
-Afterwards, two grades are issued to students: the first for the assignment and the second for the quality of the student's peer assessments.
+Afterwards, two grades are issued to students: the first for the assignment (i.e., their own work product) and the second for the quality of their peer assessments of the work of others.

-Students who fail to submit an assignment during a learning week are not offered the opportunity to participate in the peer assessment process the following week.
+Students who fail to submit an assignment during a Learning Week are not offered the opportunity to participate in the peer assessment process the following week.
 Since peer assessment is a requirement for all UoPeople courses, failure to submit assignments and/or peer-assessments may result in failure of the course.